GENERAL

 C13.
 I loaded the IR-PRINT module and executing a function from another module froze the application.
 Is this a bug?

 No, this is not a bug.
 In general, modules that rely on special hardware (e.g. card reader, HP-IL, wand, IR print, etc.) are not compatible with i41CX+ and will cause problems if loaded onto a module port.
 The key thing to note is that loaded modules can be activated without the user explicitly executing functions in them.
 In modern computer terms, modules can include the equivalent of extensions, code that runs in the background at all times or in response to certain events.
 Thus, even without explicitly using a function, merely loading a module can activate code within it.
 The problem is compounded by the persistent state of the calculator which means that once the internal state gets corrupted even quitting the app won't restore a normal state.
-Please follow the procedure outlined in G0 to recover from such a crash.
+Please follow the procedure outlined in G0 to recover from such a situation.
 Therefore, please do not load modules that rely on special hardware onto any of the module ports.
 Having such modules in the module picker list is harmless, of course, as the picker list is just the listing of the internal module directory contents.

 There is at least one exception to this rule, however, and that is the card reader module.
-The card reader module appears to be "passive" in the sense that no code in it executes unless explicitly requested by the user via some function call.
+The card reader module is "passive" in the sense that no code in it executes unless explicitly requested by the user via some function call.
 Thus, loading the card reader module should be harmless and can be useful because of the HP-67/HP-97 functions included in it.
 Of course, attempting to execute any functions in the card reader module that rely on the card reader hardware will cause problems.

 C14.
 Is there a way to view the status of all flags and registers?